Traditional Bulgarian Herbs And Their Uses

 Rosemary (розмарин): Used to flavor meat, poultry, and vegetable dishes.
 Rosemary is also said to have medicinal properties and can be used to treat muscle pain and improve circulation.

-In addition to their culinary and medicinal uses, herbs also play a role in Bulgarian folklore.
-For example, it is said that wearing rosemary in your hair will protect you from evil spirits.
+In addition to their culinary and medicinal uses, herbs are also important in Bulgarian folklore.
+For example, it is said that wearing rosemary in one’s hair will protect one from evil spirits.

 herbs benefits